Bernard Fixot: Career

 In 1988, Fixot founded TF1 Éditions, where he published books linked to programs broadcast by the television station of the same name.
 This included cookbooks by Joël Robuchon, host of Cuisinez comme un grand chef, and novelizations of soap operas.
 In 1990, Fixot and Berlitz launched a successful foreign language collection geared towards French speakers.
 This collection included Yes, I can for English; Si, yo puedo for Spanish; and Si, io posso for Italian.

-In 1993, Fixot was asked to take over Éditions Robert Laffont after Laffont stepped down due to health reasons.
+In 1993, Fixot was asked to take over Éditions Robert Laffont after Laffont stepped down for health reasons.
 Fixot subsequently merged Éditions Fixot with Editions Robert Laffont.
 The publishing house again became one of the top trade publisher in France over the next six years after faltering under the ill Laffont, due in part to the resurgence of the historical novel, including publications of the five-volume Ramses by Christian Jacq and the four-volume Napoleon by Max Gallo.
 Works by Barbara Samson, Zlata Filipovic, and Phoolan Devi, all stories that fall within Éditions Fixot's routine selections, were also published.
 The controversial Black Book of Communism was published in 1997.

 Once his seven-year contract with Éditions Robert Laffont came to an end in 1999, Fixot started XO Éditions with former Éditions Fixot colleague Edith Leblond and the Editis Publishing Group.
 XO limits its production to 15-20 titles a year in the interest of pouring additional resources into optimizing sales.
 The house focuses on discovering new talent and making French writers nationally recognized best-selling authors.
 Those on XO's publishing roster include Christian Jacq, Mireille Calmel, José Frèches, Farah Pahlavi, Guillaume Musso, and Ingrid Betancourt.
 XO's offices are located in Tour Montparnasse.

 In 2002, Fixot and Leblond created Philippe Robinet Oh! Éditions, a publishing house that publishes both fiction and nonfiction about women.
 Examples of topics include honor killings, forced marriage, and domestic violence, which often center on the abuse of women, as well as how issues such as alcoholism, anorexia, and homelessness affect women.
 In 2013, Fixot started Bernard Fixot LLC in Los Angeles to sell movie and TV adaptation rights for books published by XO.